 Medications Used in Prescription Drug Detox

-The two most common types of prescription drug abuse include use of opiates and the use of stimulants.
-Both prescription opiate addiction and prescription stimulant addiction can occur as a result of using these substances.
-When you stop using the drug, the term used to describe the early phase of quitting in a medical environment is called detoxification or detox for short.
+The two most common types of prescription drugs that people abuse are opioids and stimulants.
+Addiction can occur when this abuse leads to dependency.
 Prescription drug detox is the first step in the treatment of addiction.
 Without the use of medications, detox can be extremely unpleasant.
-When you use medications to help alleviate the symptoms of detoxification and withdrawal, it can help you through detox with a decreased risk of relapse.
+When you use medications to help alleviate the symptoms of detoxification and withdrawal, you can go through the process safely with a decreased risk of relapse.

 Call now to find prescription drug detox centers!